muhac/docker-jupyter-pytorch/README.md

 CUDA Docker environment is supported by [Ubuntu nvidia cuda toolkit](https://packages.ubuntu.com/jammy/amd64/nvidia-cuda-toolkit).
 Instruction: [CUDA and cuDNN Install | Pop!_OS](https://support.system76.com/articles/cuda/).
 It should work on Windows as well, with WSL.

-## Available Tags

-- `latest`: Most recent build directly from the latest `main` branch.
-- `v2.x.x`: JupyterLab installed with PyTorch GPU version `2.x.x`.
-- Branch names: Snapshots of the project environment; refer to the branch README for more information.

-Full list are available on [muhac/jupyter-pytorch | DockerHub](https://hub.docker.com/r/muhac/jupyter-pytorch).

 ## Install & Usage

 The image automatically runs a JupyterLab server on port `80`.
 Working directory in the container: `/root/projects`.